sherpa/sherpa/docs/development.rst

 as backend for reading and writing files.
 The default configuration in Sherpa is to use astropy.
-However, if crates is installed (e.g. by installing the `ciao` package) and selected as backend in `sherpa.rc`, then astropy can be omitted from the install.
+However, if crates is installed (e.g. by installing the `ciao` package) and selected as backend in `sherpa.rc`, then astropy can be omitted from the install (but is still needed to build the docs).

 As described in :ref:`build-from-source`, the file ``setup.cfg`` in the root directory of the sherpa source needs to be modified to